Who we are

 Overall, the wine institute’s work is carried out by four horizontally linked departments.

 The communication department, directed by Frank Schulz, is the central contact point for all questions related to German wine.
 Initial contact for domestic and foreign journalists is the press section, headed by Ernst Büscher.
-The advertising and market research section, headed by Eberhard Abele, handles the coordination of advertising measures; the production of advertising and informative materials; and domestic and foreign market research.
-The online and internal communication section is currently “under construction.”
+The advertising and market research section, headed by Eberhard Abele, handles the coordination of advertising measures, the production of advertising and informative materials as well as the domestic and foreign market research.
+The online communication section is headed by Pia Johannsen.

 The marketing department, directed by Steffen Schindler, develops marketing concepts for the domestic and foreign markets, as well as coordinates and implements appropriate measures.
 In 2018, the wine institute has 14 external “information bureaus” (Belgium, Canada, Denmark, Finland, Great Britain, The Netherlands, Norway, Sweden, Poland, Switzerland, Russia, China, Japan and the USA).

-The on and off trade department, directed by Udo Pawliza, that handles cooperation with retail key accounts, the wine (specialised) trade and hospitality industry, develops concepts and measures relevant to these branches.
-This includes the ongoing and further development of the training programs and seminars offered by the wine institute
+The on and off trade department, directed by Udo Pawliza, handles cooperation with retail key accounts, the wine (specialised) trade and hospitality industry, develops concepts and measures relevant to these branches.
+The training section headed by Michaela Nübling is part of the on and off trade department.
+It is committed to the further development of the training programs and seminars offered by the wine institute

 The German Wine Institute is part of a network working on behalf of the interests of the German wine industry.
 Its business operations are supervised by the Deutscher Weinfonds (DWF, or German Wine Fund).

 The German Wine Fund was established as a legal entity under public law in the federal German wine law of 29 August 1961.
-It is supported by the wine industry and subject to the statutory supervision of the Federal Ministry for Nutrition, Agriculture and Consumer Protection.
+It is supported by the wine industry and subject to the statutory supervision of the Federal Ministry for Nutrition and Agriculture.
 Today, it is subject to the current stipulations of the German wine law.

 The German Wine Institute was founded in 1949 as a privately operated initiative, a legal entity comparable with a PLC (public limited company – or in German, GmbH) under the name “Deutsche Weinwerbung” (German Wine Promotion).
-Today’s associates include the German Wine-growers’ Association/Bonn, the Association of German Wine-growers’ Cooperatives /Bonn, the Association of German Wineries (large, commercial wineries)/Trier, the German wine specialty trade, and the German Wine Fund.
+The sole shareholder is the German Wine Fund.

 The highest authority of the German Wine Fund is the administrative board.
 It consists of 44 members: 18 representatives of wine-growers and cooperatives; 8 representatives of the regional wine promotion boards; 8 representatives of other wine-related organizations; and 10 representatives from the marketing and consumer branches.
 Fundamental decisions affecting the German Wine Institute are made at the annual meeting.
 The day-to-day business of the German Wine Fund and the German Wine Institute is handled by a member of the board of the German Wine Fund and/or the managing director of the German Wine Institute.